olliephillips/efmq/README.md

 [![GoDoc](https://godoc.org/github.com/olliephillips/efmq?status.svg)](https://godoc.org/github.com/olliephillips/efmq)

-EFMQ is like MQTT for your Local Area Network (LAN).
+EFMQ is like MQTT for your Local Area Network.
 Unlike MQTT no remote or local broker is required, message traffic is effectively broadcast peer-to-peer.
 With EFMQ, messages never leave your network.

 Messaging can be two-way.
 Each node can operate as either a publisher or subscriber, or both.